 As a result of so much positive feedback, a long time ago I contemplated the possibility of producing a regular interviews club.

 I considered creating something that would deliver regular interviews for a small monthly fee, similar to CD of the month clubs offered by people like Tony Robbins in personal development, David DeAngelo in dating advice, or Brian Tracy for business content, among many others.

 Of course CDs are old technology and a bit redundant nowadays.
 I figure MP3 is the way to go today.
 That being said I haven’t ruled out CDs because I think it’s fun to get something tangible in the mail – it increases perceived value and grabs attention, which is important with so much audio content out there today.

 When I made the decision last year to get back into teaching and training, I decided I had to include interviews as one of the products I would create.

 I want to have something to offer to people who love my podcast, and want more in-depth interviews on a consistent basis.

 I began recording interviews last year, and came up with the overall umbrella brand for my new training company.

 It’s called the “EJ Insider“, which I’m sure you can guess means Entrepreneurs Journey Insider – the next level up from this blog for people who want more in-depth training from me.

-You can go now to the EJ Insider signup page and learn all about the first new program I have created in three years.
+You can go now to the EJ Insider signup page and learn all about this special program.